Cleveland Agreement

+History

+After several months of negotiations, the Cleveland Agreement was signed on 22 and 23 October 1915, in Cleveland's Bohemian National Hall, 4939 Broadway Ave.
+Signatories included representatives of the Slovak League, Ivan Daxner and Albert Pavol Mamatey, and the Czech National Association, Ludvík Fisher and Josef Tvrzický-Kramer.
+Mamatey was elected as Chairman, Emanuel Voska as Vice-Chairman, Štefan Osuský as Slovak Secretary, and J. Martínek as a Czech one.
+The agreement was about the conditions of Czech and Slovak cooperation and declared a common program with five points.
+Representatives of Slovaks participated on the condition that the future state will be a federation.
 In May 1918, it was replaced by the Pittsburgh Agreement.
-Representatives of Slovaks were willing to participate only under the condition that the future state will be a federation.
-After several months of negotiations, it was signed on October 22 and 23, 2009, in Cleveland's Bohemian National Hall, 4939 Broadway Ave, by representatives of the Slovak League, Ivan Daxner and Albert Pavel Mamatevey, and the Czech National Association, Ludvik Fisher and Josef Trzeck-Kramer.
-Mamatevey was elected as Chairman, Emenuel Voska as Vice-Chairman, Dr. Štefan Osuský as Slovak Secretary, and J. Martinek as a Czech one.
-The agreement was about the conditions of Czech and Slovak cooperation and declared a common program with five points.